-(a) The Employer shall prepare and post classification seniority order lists on May 1st of each year (except for table games, which will be on April 1st) in preparation for the yearly scheduling and for yearly vacation scheduling.
+(a) The Employer shall prepare and post classification seniority order lists quarterly on Feb 1st, May 1st, August 1st and November 1st of each year (except for table games, which will be on April 1st) in preparation for the yearly scheduling and for yearly vacation scheduling.
 The classification seniority order lists will be located in an area accessible to all employees, with a copy to the Union.
 The classification seniority order lists shall commence with the most senior employee and continue on downward to the most junior employee.
 Information on the classification seniority order lists shall include classification seniority order, employee name and service seniority start date.